ZakariyaeChmaili/Health_front_end/README.md

 # HealthFrontEnd

-this is the frontend of an app web that used spring boot and security mysql as backend and angular as front
+application is about managing your medical history, and communicating with your doctor this is the frontend of https://github.com/ZakariyaeChmaili/Health-Back-end an app that use angular